 Exhibition in the Barn

-Here you can wander around among a multitude of instruments from all around the world.
-Pick up an audio guide and hear exciting stories and musical treats of your choice.
-In the exhibition in the Barn we present some of the many various phenomena of music history such as the development of the public musical life through the musical societies, the private music making in the homes of the middle- and upper classes in the 1800s, the introduction of the new era with the invention of the piano 300 years ago, the growth of jazz in the 1920s and -30s and the first decades of rock- and pop music.
+Explore a multitude of instruments from all around the world, and use the audio guide to hear exciting stories and musical treats of your choice.
+The exhibition in the Barn presents various phenomena in music history such as the development of musical societies, music in the homes of the middle- and upper classes in the 1800s, the introduction of the new era with the invention of the piano 300 years ago, the growth of jazz in the 1920s and -30s and the first decades of rock- and pop music.
 Further, the exhibition demonstrates how sound is made, even up to the electronic instruments of today.
 Open all year.

 Exhibition in the Manor

 Our talented musical guides lead you through music history demonstrating historical instruments such as a house organ made in the 1700s, a disc music box from the late 1800s and a self-playing piano from 1918.
 The interiors of the Manor house date back to the 1880’s and provide a beautiful setting for the exhibition.
 The Manor house can only be visited with one of the museum guides, and a guided tour lasts about 45 minutes.
 Season: April – October due to climatic conditions.